Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Introduction

 \section{Introduction}

-Let $\Xm_1$ and $\Xm_2$ be two curves of genus $g \geq 2$ over a field $k$.
+Let $\Xm_1$ and $\Xm_2$ be two curves of genus $g \geq 2$ over a field~$k$.
 We wish to quickly determine the (possibly empty) set of isomorphisms between them.
-The standard strategy mainly consists in interpolating the isomorphisms at Weierstrass or small degree places, depending on whether the characteristic of the field is zero or positive~\cite{Hess}.
-This yields algorithms of complexity at least $O(g^6)$ in general, and still at least $O(g^2)$ in very favorable cases.
+The standard strategy mainly consists of interpolating the isomorphisms at Weierstrass or small degree places, depending on whether the characteristic of the field is zero or positive~\cite{\Hess}.
+This yields algorithms of complexity at least $O(g^6)$ in general, and at least $O(g^2)$ even in very favorable cases.

-In this article we restrict to hyperelliptic curves with equations $\Xm_i : y^2=f_i(x)$ over a field $k$ of characteristic different from $2$.
+In this article we restrict to hyperelliptic curves with equations $\Xm_i\colon y^2=f_i(x)$ over a field $k$ of characteristic different from~$2$.
 The issue can then be rephrased in terms of isomorphisms of degree $2g+2$ polynomials under the M\"obius action of $\GL_2(k)$ (see Section \ref{sec:iso-general-fac}).
 Our first contribution is to show how to compute the set of isomorphisms in a much faster way by combining two new ideas.
-The first one uses the factorization of the M\"obius action into a diagonal matrix times a second matrix whose diagonal coefficients are equal to 1.
-It allows to perform the computation of the isomorphisms with only univariate polynomial calculations (see Section \ref{sec:classical-approach}).
-The second idea relies on a classical generalization of invariants, called covariants (see Section \ref{sec:other-geom-covar}).
-Using them, we can reduce our search for an isomorphism between $f_1$ and $f_2$ to the search of an isomorphism between polynomials of lower degree.
-This gives us an algorithm for generic hyperelliptic curves of quasi-linear complexity in $g$ (see Section \ref{sec:gener-exampl-genus}).
-In the genus $2$ and $3$ cases, we analyze the small locus of curves where our strategy fails (see Section \ref{sec:all-hyper-genus}).
-The use of covariants was inspired by \cite{VanRijnswou}, where one applies covariants along with a miraculous isomorphism from representation theory to generically reduce the isomorphism question for ternary quartics to that for binary quartics.\\
+The first one uses the factorization of the M\"obius action into a diagonal matrix times a second matrix whose diagonal coefficients are equal to~$1$.
+This idea allows us to perform the computation of the isomorphisms with only univariate polynomial calculations (see Section~\ref{sec:classical-approach}).
+The second idea relies on a classical generalization of invariants, called \emph{covariants} (see Section~\ref{sec:other-geom-covar}).
+Using covariants, we can reduce our search for an isomorphism between $f_1$ and $f_2$ to the search for an isomorphism between polynomials of lower degree.
+This gives us an algorithm for generic hyperelliptic curves whose complexity is quasi-linear in $g$ (see Section~\ref{sec:gener-exampl-genus}).
+In the genus-$2$ and genus-$3$ cases, we analyze the small locus of curves where our strategy fails (see Section \ref{sec:all-hyper-genus}).
+The use of covariants was inspired by work of van Rijnswou~\cite{\VanRijnswou}, who used covariants, along with a miraculous isomorphism from representation theory, to generically reduce the isomorphism question for ternary quartics to that for binary quartics.